eshazen/blinky-avr-smt/Software/Firmware_v4/README.md

 ## Bugs

-Messages longer than 15 characters currently aren't handled correctl and corrupt the EEPROM.
+Messages longer than 15 characters currently aren't handled correctly and corrupt the EEPROM.

+For now:  modify the programming code to not allow this

 ## Details